Menden: Culture

 The theatre managed by the city government, is the Theater am Ziegelbrand (TAZ).
-It is directed by Volker Fleige.

 Music

 Menden à la carte is a popular festival.
 It is organized by the Initiativkreis Mendener Wirtschaft.

 Theatre

 In Menden there are three theatres; the Theater am Ziegelbrand in an old factory building with places for 49 spectators.

 Another theatre is located under the indoor swimming pool with places for 99 people.
 It is called Zimmertheater Scaramouche and corporate appearances and a traditional Christmas stage play can be seen there.
 For the young visitors there is a kids club.
 The third theatre is in Halingen.
 It is called the Halinger Dorftheater.

 Museum

 Founded in 1912, the Museum of Menden specialized on the living circumstances of the citizens of Menden in medieval age.
 It informs about and reconstructs the equipment from farmers' and patricians' houses.
 It also presents bones of human beings from prehistoric times and the complete skeleton of a cave bear.